ytg32/rust_exam/readme.md

 As you may notice, this maximal score for this evaluation is 25/20.
 That means you can skip some exercices if you want.
+You can join the discord room about this [exams here](https://discord.gg/3K53C9NH) to ask questions.

 Please, write nice code well commented and tested (3 pts)